TokomNyori/NextDB/README.md

-# NextDB - Movie and TV Series Information Web App
+# NextDB - Movies, Anime and TV Series Information Web App

-NextDB is a web app that provides users with useful information about movies and TV series, leveraging the TMDB API.
-The app is built using Next.js, TypeScript, Tailwind CSS, and the TMDB API.
+NextDB is a web app that provides users with detailed information and trailer videos about Movies, Anime, and TV series.
+The app is built using Next.js, TypeScript, and Tailwind CSS, leveraging the TMDB API and Jikan REST API.
+The app is updated regularly.

 ## Demo